 All students and faculty mentors who are awarded a SURE grant must attend the Office of Undergraduate Research's one hour Research Integrity Training before any money can be awarded.
 Research Integrity Training is valid for 3 years.
 Faculty and students who have previously taken the training do not have take it again.

 Overview of the SURE Application

-Both the project proposal and personal statement should list the title of the project, student's name, and faculty mentor's name and department.
+The project proposal should list the title of the project, student's name, and faculty mentor's name and department.
 These items are not calculated in the word count.
 Relevant figures may be included in the project proposal document.
 Please use a legible font.
-Documents that exceed the specified word limit will not be considered by the selection committee.

-The SURE program is a student-oriented program, meaning that students are expected to write their own project proposals and personal statements.
+The SURE program is a student-oriented program, meaning that students are expected to write their own project proposals.
 It is assumed that the faculty mentor will help shape the conceptual aspects of the project and will provide feedback to the student on the feasibility and impact of the proposed work.
-However, the project proposal and personal statement must be written by the student.
+However, the project proposal must be written by the student.

 Submitting Letters of Recommendation

 The online submission system allows faculty recommenders to submit their letters of recommendation directly to the selection committee.
 The online system will send an email reminder to the student's letter writers once the final application has been submitted, but it is the student's responsibility to talk to the recommenders in advance of the deadline to ensure that they are willing to write the letters of recommendation and that they are aware of the submission deadline.